What are the best cheap stocks to buy right now?

 Methodology for Finding the Best Cheap Stocks

-To find the best cheap stocks to buy in April 2024, I used one of WallStreetZen’s preset stock screeners, Best Undervalued Stocks to Buy Now.
+To find the best cheap stocks to buy in January 2025, we used a combination of tools on WallStreetZen:

-It incorporates a minimum Zen Score of 50 and a valuation score of 80 based on factors such as Benjamin Graham’s valuation formula, Discounted Cash Flow (DCF) valuation, and various price ratios, such as price-to-earnings and price-to-book.
+- WallStreetZen’s preset stock screeners: Notably, the Best Undervalued Stocks to Buy Now screener.
+It incorporates a minimum Zen Score (see #2 below) of 50 and a valuation score of 80 based on factors such as Benjamin Graham’s valuation formula, Discounted Cash Flow (DCF) valuation, and various price ratios, such as price-to-earnings and price-to-book.

 Let’s dive in…